 Selling a Vehicle to another Individual

-- All owners listed on the front of the title need to print and sign their names on the back of the title in the seller section as they appear on the front.
+- All owners listed on the front of the title need to print and sign their names on the back in the seller section as they appear on the front.
 A title must be provided for model years 1986-present.
 A bill of sale can be used in lieu of a title for models years 1985 and older.

 - If there is a lien or security interest recorded on the title, it needs to be released in the space provided on the front or an original lien release must be completed by the security interest holder.